OmberMan/Rome-Improvements/README.md

 > Reasoning: In summary: Catapults bad (Even moreso in MP), Compbow Good, Compbow outclass Catapults even vs cities, Compbow also outclasses OG Ballista as its less worse stats don't make up for needing to set up and thus often getting half killed/destroyed before even attacking city.
 So now it's actually better vs cities, and, like an actual ballista, doesn't need a decade to set up.

 > Other Changes: Preferred Victory type changed from Science to Domination.
 (This essentially makes Rome more agressive than average, & makes them spend an average amount of production on science and an above average on Units)
+> Reasoning: It's Rome it fucking conquered things and technologically stagnated I've spent more time writing this than doing the the mod idk why.

 > Why is Rome bad?
 (Allegedly): I don't believe Rome in Civ V to be a particularly "underpowered/weak" civ; overall I'd rank them as most people seem to, as thoroughly "Meh".
 Below average, but not as weak as Venice, about in the 40th percentile.
 But I'd consider Rome worse design-wise because Venice does what a civ is meant to do: present a set of bonuses to the player that benefits & encourages a specific method of playing, thus making the game playing as Venice and as a whole more interesting.
 Rome's uniques are insubstantial, thus don't really encourage anything but kinda wide play?
 I presume the dev's intended to make them a civ focused around Classical-era millitary expansion but since their UU's are replacements for units that are outclassed in that era, they're insubstantial and thus offer no real advantage.
 Thus you're basically left with a civ that has a consistent but highly trivial & generic bonus and that's it.
 I get a feeling not many people would ever choose to play Rome fit it wasn't, y'know, Rome.
 And no I'm not a Romeaboo dw, I just feel like Rome could do a little better than a Hard 4, big sleep.